STREAMPROC callback

 Return value

-The number of bytes written by the function, optionally using the BASS_STREAMPROC_END flag to signify that the end of the stream is reached.
+The number of bytes written by the function, and optionally the following flags.

 Remarks